DSCase/03_GettingCleansingProject/README.md

 # 03_GettingCleansingProject
-Repo containing project data and files on the project "Getting and Cleansing data"  which is a part of the third course in the Coursera Datascience track.
+Repo containing project data and files on the project "Getting and Cleansing data"  which is a constituent part of the third course in the Coursera Datascience track.